jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 ## Creating the configuration exceptions

-Before creating the exception, we see where we need it.
 The `du-mb-op-fec-fec-operator`Policy comes from a PolicyGenTemplate in our GitOps repository:

 ```yaml
 apiVersion: ran.openshift.io/v1